rnottinger/relationship-types/README.md

 # Description

-- I wanted a single project
+- I wanted a single **Laravel project**
-	+ that I could use to try different laravel features
+	+ that I could use to learn how to use different laravel features
 		* as I'm working my way through
 			- the Laravel documentation.
+	+ I am attempting to focus on each feature at a time
+		* therefore most of the code is as basic as possible
+			- to demo the specific feature
+			- or describe the workflow
+				+ to use the specific feature
+- This project does not attempt to focus on frontend development
+	+ only minimum basic frontend development will be implemented using bootstrap framework
+- I accept no originality within this **Laravel project**
+	+ The majority of the content was copied directly from the Laravel Documentation
+	+ and is only used for demonstrating & learning purposes
+		* Its cool with me if you fork this repo, copy any code, etc.

+# Review

 - auth has been implemented using bootstrap
-- the project root route '/' contains links
+- the **project root** route '/' contains links
-	+ to view the output of the laravel features
+	+ to view the output
+		* of specific laravel features
 - `php artisan route:list`
 	+ Each **collection method** [documented](https://laravel.com/docs/master/collections)
 		* has a route closure in `routes/web.php`